yassineoubihi/CCS_Power_Parsing/README.md

 # CCS_Power_Parsing
-A python script to parse and analyze data and store it in a sql database using tkinter for the gui
+A python script to parse and analyze data and store it in a sql database